 Children are naturally deeply interested in other children, and are drawn to each other.
-They want to love and be loved by each other.
+Siblings especially want to love and be loved by each other.
 Supporting sibling friendships is a natural part of connected family life.

 Children have giant-sized needs for warm, relaxed attention from adults.
 They legitimately need our availability, our direct attention, and our ability to think about their needs.

-When children don't get the attention they require, it creates an emotional hurt.
+When children don’t get the attention they require, it creates an emotional hurt.
 This makes sibling friendships a challenge.
-Every child has been hurt in this way—we don't have enough resource around young children to prevent them from feeling disappointed and rebuffed.
+Every child has been hurt in this way—we don’t have enough resource around young children to prevent them from feeling disappointed and rebuffed.

 Often, children store these feelings up, because there’s no one available to listen to how they feel.
 Then, when a parent pays obvious attention to a sibling, another adult, or on the telephone, the child with stored hurts notices the attention going to someone other than him.
 This restimulates his feelings of need—which feel urgent even if he has had lots of attention.
 The feeling of need is “frozen” into the child because the stored hurt hasn’t yet been released.

 The way children naturally, but highly inconveniently, release their feelings of hurt and regain their sense of satisfaction with their lives is through laughter, crying, tantrums, raging, perspiring, and trembling.
 When they are upset, they gravitate toward showing feelings, either directly, or by pursuing behavior that you must stop, creating a trigger, or pretext, that opens their feelings up with you close by.

 Listening to a child’s feelings without judgment, lecture, or blame is a great way to help your child recover from his upset with you or with a sibling.
 At the end of a good cry, a child has much more room for love and cooperation, because his upset has been heard and dissolved.